II. Management: Prehospital and Home interventions for patients prior to presentation

 - Urine Output minimums

-- Intravenous requirements for insensible loss (Parkland Formula, aka Consensus Formula)
+- Intravenous requirements for insensible loss in ADULTS (Parkland Formula, aka Consensus Formula)

 - Parkland formula applies to burns encompassing >20% BSA